Mostly Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For supervisors of passenger attendants, only four of the seven sources had data, which is why confidence sits at low-medium.
-The sources that did weigh in agreed: AI exposure looks low, and economic opportunity scores high.
-Limited data always introduces uncertainty, but that agreement on human-centered leadership pushed the score toward "Mostly Resilient."
+For supervisors of passenger attendants, only four of seven sources had data, which is why confidence sits at low-medium.
+The sources that did weigh in largely agreed: AI exposure is low, economic opportunity is solid, and demand is moderate.
+That combination of hands-on leadership and strong human contribution keeps this role "Mostly Resilient."

 AI Resilience Report forFirst-Line Supervisors of Passenger Attendants